nafets227/backup/README.md

 ## Complex configurations
   - Create your own custom script
   - This script can contain multiple backup actions. see [Example][1]
-  - mount this script on /backup/backup into container
+  - mount this script e.g. on /backup into container
+  - give ". <scriptname>" as parameter to the container

 This way of usage is recommended if you have a number of backup actions and other complex setups.